Meet Valerie English Cooper

-In addition to my ADHD coaching training, I am pursuing a Masters Degree in Clinical Psychology.
+In addition to my ADHD coaching training, I am pursuing a Masters Degree in Clinical Psychology at Harvard.
 Each course, each assignment, is selected to explore current research on executive function assessment and skills development.
 I also attend national and regional conferences in my field.
 The interdisciplinary field of mind, brain, health and education is an evolving science: it is important for me to be informed of new research findings so that I can better support my clients in our coaching collaboration.

 My personal and family experience with ADHD further deepens my understanding of ADHD and how it can influence one’s life in very positive ways when managed effectively.
 I studied basic sciences in college, and though I never completed my Ph.D. dissertation (a coach might have helped!), I used that hyperfocus hallmark of ADHD to build a career in medical communications.
 I sold my business some years ago; now I bring my experience as founder and president of a medical communications company to coaching through my understanding of current medical literature in ADHD, my knowledge of the executive function skills needed to manage a company, and my focus on communication as an essential component of effective coaching partnerships.